lodauria/lodauria.github.io/README.md

 # Personal WebSite

-In this repository I've implemented my personal website.
+In this repository I have implemented my personal website.

 [Click here to visit it!](https://lodauria.github.io)